 Biography

-Chung has exhibited at museums and biennials worldwide including the Museum of Modern Art (NY), British Museum (UK), Louisiana MoMA (Denmark), Schirn Kunsthalle Frankfurt (Germany), Nobel Peace Center (Norway), Sharjah Biennale (UAE), Biennial de Cuenca (Ecuador), Sydney Biennale (Australia), Statens Museum for Kunst (Denmark), EVA International–Ireland’s Biennial, Centre de Cultura Conteporània de Barcelona (Spain), 21st Century Museum of Contemporary Art, Kanazawa (Japan), among other venues.
-Public collections include Smithsonian American Art Museum, British Museum, Louisiana MoMA, SFMoMA, Minneapolis Institute of Art, M+ Museum, Queensland Art Gallery, Singapore Art Museum and others.
+Tiffany Chung has exhibited at museums and biennials worldwide including the 56th Venice Biennale, MoMA (NY), British Museum (UK), Nobel Peace Center (Norway), Schirn Kunsthalle Frankfurt (Germany), Louisiana MoMA & SMK (Denmark), Centre de Cultura Conteporània de Barcelona (Spain), Sharjah Biennale (UAE), XIII Biennial de Cuenca (Ecuador), Sydney Biennale (Australia) and Gwangju Biennale (Korea).
+Public collections include Smithsonian American Art Museum, British Museum, Louisiana MoMA, SFMoMA, Minneapolis Institute of Art, M+ Museum, Queensland Art Gallery, 21st Century Museum of Contemporary Art, Kanazawa, Singapore Art Museum, among others.

-Tiffany Chung was a Mellon Arts & Practitioner Fellow at RITM, Yale University (2021) and a finalist for the Vera List Center Prize for Art & Social Justice (2018-2020).
-Chung has been a recipient of other awards, including Asia Society Arts Game Changer Award, India (2020); Asian Cultural Council Grant (2015); Sharjah Biennial Artist Prize for Exceptional Contribution (2013).
+Chung is an inaugural fellow of KAVAH Fermata Fellowship at the University of Chicago.
+She was a RITM’s Mellon Arts & Practitioner fellow at Yale University (2021) and a recipient of Asia Society’s Art Game Changer Award (2020) and Sharjah Biennial Artist Prize (2013).
 She is a co-founder of Sàn Art, an independent art space in Ho Chi Minh City, Vietnam.
 Chung holds an MFA from University of California, Santa Barbara (2000) and a BFA from California State University, Long Beach (1998).

 CV